Virgin Voyages

 I. ABOUT US

 Virgin Cruises Intermediate Limited (“Virgin Voyages”) is a growing cruise line founded by Sir Richard Branson and the Virgin Group.
 We officially launched our first revenue sailings in August 2021 with our first ship, Scarlet Lady.
-In 2022, we added our second ship, Valiant Lady, to the operating fleet and announced the expected delivery of two more ships, Resilient Lady and Brilliant Lady, entering into service in 2023 and 2024 respectively.
-Each ship has been manufactured by the Italian shipbuilder, Fincantieri.
+In 2022 and 2023, we added our lady ships, Valiant Lady and Resilient Lady respectively, to the fleet.
+Our fourth lady ship, Brilliant Lady, is expected to start commercial operation in 2025.
+Each ship has been manufactured by the Italian shipbuilder Fincantieri S.p.A..

-Departing from Miami and Barcelona – and soon to include Athens, San Juan and Melbourne in 2023 – Virgin Voyages offers itineraries to more than 100 destinations across four continents.
+Virgin Voyages offers itineraries to more than 100 destinations.
 We strive to provide a fun, safe, and inclusive experience for our passengers and crew.

-This statement is an initial step to addressing Modern Slavery and we will continue to build upon our plans as our organization grows.
-In addition to the actions we have taken to date, in this statement we outline areas for improvement.
+This statement builds upon our initial statement from 2022 and highlights the actions we have taken in 2023 as we have continued to grow.
+We also outline areas for improvement as we look ahead.
 Our efforts reflect our strong commitment to ethical business practices, collaborative partnerships and sustainable tourism.

 II.
 OUR POLICIES

 Virgin Voyages is committed to conducting business responsibly across our value chain.
-We have outlined expectations for ethical business conduct for Board Members, Crew, Partners, and Suppliers which are described in relevant Codes for each audience such as the Code of Business Conduct, the Supplier Code of Conduct, and the Tour Operator Code of Conduct.
-Virgin Voyages also continues to evaluate areas where we can improve its internal and external codes of conduct.
+We have outlined expectations for ethical business conduct and upholding fair labor practices for Board Members, Virgin Voyages Crew Members, Partners, and Suppliers in relevant Codes for each audience.
+These Codes include the Code of Business Conduct, the Supplier Code of Conduct, and the Tour Operator Code of Conduct.
+Our policies are revisited periodically and updated as necessary as we identify areas for improvement.

 As a Virgin brand, we have a zero tolerance position towards slavery and human trafficking in all forms.
-Modern slavery is wholly incompatible with our ethics to uphold international labor standards and human rights and the principles by which we conduct our business.
+Modern slavery is wholly incompatible with our ethics to uphold international fair labor standards, human rights, and the principles by which we conduct our business.
 Virgin Voyages is committed to working to prevent, identify and eliminate modern slavery in our business operations and supply chain.

 III.
 OUR SUPPLY CHAIN

-Our business partners and suppliers span across industry sectors and geographies related to the cruise ship and hospitality industries, including but not limited to the following: ship manufacturing; global crew recruitment partners; tour operators; travel agencies; hospitality services; food and beverage providers; retailers; and information technology companies.
-We are committed to continuously evaluating our sourcing practices to provide the best quality products.
-While we have determined that most of our direct (tier one) suppliers are with low-risk industries or businesses located in low-risk countries for modern slavery according to GlobalSlaveryIndex.org, we understand that each industry sector has potential for modern slavery to occur, especially further down the supply chain.
+We continuously evaluate our sourcing practices to provide the best quality products.
+Our business partners and suppliers span across industry sectors and geographies related to the cruise travel and hospitality industries, including but not limited to the following: ship manufacturing; global crew recruitment partners; tour operators; travel agencies; hospitality services; food and beverage providers; retailers; and information technology companies.
+While we have determined that our direct operation is a low-risk industry for incidents of Human Trafficking due to port-state controls, and the required documentation to travel on cruise ships, we have a broad and complex supply chain that supports our business, and we understand that each industry sector has potential for modern slavery to occur, especially further down the supply chain.

 a.
 Risk Assessment